metrorailings/OwlBlog/content/posts/postseason-review-patriots.md

 ### Is the defensive coordinator or the head coach a chess player when it comes to defense?

 Yes, Bill Belichick is still one of the best at coaching defenses, let alone teams.
-His defense this year is the gold standard at pass coverage.
+His defense this year has been the gold standard at pass coverage.

 ***